The issue

 How are we making a difference?

-As part of UN Women’s project on Implementation of the Women, Peace and Security Agenda (2019 – 2022) funded by the Government of Japan:
+As part of the project “Implementation of the Women, Peace and Security Agenda” (2019 – 2022) funded by the Government of Japan:

-• UN Women has supported the State Ministry of Women and Child Affairs in the consultative drafting of its first-ever National Action Plan (NAP) on WPS, which adopts a holistic approach to addressing women’s concerns ranging from climate response and recovery to legal and policy reforms, to empowering women’s leadership, while also addressing specific needs of marginalized groups of women including women heads of households.
-The adoption of the NAP on WPS will mark significant progress in furthering gender-responsive conflict and crisis response, while also strengthening the role of women in peacebuilding and conflict-preventative leadership.
-Most tangibly, it will provide the basis for multi-stakeholder coordination around planning, resourcing and programming around the WPS Agenda which is vital to sustainable peace in Sri Lanka.
-The Government of Sri Lanka is therefore equipped - for the first time - with a policy framework to implement the WPS agenda in the country.
+- UN Women has supported the formulation and adoption of Sri Lanka’s first National Action Plan on Women, Peace and Security.
+The Plan adds to the country’s legal and policy frameworks to protect and empower women in line with international commitments set out in the UN Security Council Resolution 1325 (2000).
+The adoption of this National Action Plan marks significant progress in furthering gender-responsive conflict and crisis response, while also strengthening the role of women in peacebuilding and conflict-preventative leadership.
+Most tangibly, it will provide the basis for multi-stakeholder coordination around planning, resourcing and programming around the Women, Peace and Security Agenda which is vital to sustainable peace in Sri Lanka.
+The Government of Sri Lanka is therefore equipped - for the first time - with a policy framework to implement the Women, Peace and Security agenda in the country

-• UN Women has conducted trainings on social cohesion for over 270 women leaders giving them the skills to build peace in their communities, including digital peacebuilding skills for young women.
+- UN Women has conductedtrainings on social cohesion for over 270 women leaders giving them the skills to build peace in their communities, including digital peacebuilding skills for young women.
 Through community initiatives such as street dramas on social cohesion, over 5400 people have increased their understanding of the importance of women's engagement in peacebuilding.

-• Senior officers across all 25 Districts and more than 40 Divisional Secretariats in Sri Lanka have strengthened their understanding of gender-responsive policy formation in line with the women, peace and security agenda, along with unprecedented coordination skills and platforms.
+- Senior officers across all 25 Districts and more than 40 Divisional Secretariats in Sri Lanka have strengthened their understanding of gender-responsive policy formation in line with the Women, Peace and Security Agenda, along with unprecedented coordination skills and platforms.